Withdrawal of Greenland from the European Communities: Preparation of the withdrawal negotiations ahead of the 1982 referendum

 Already one year before the referendum vote on a possible Greenlandic withdrawal from the European Communities, the question of the options for future EU-Greenland relations was discussed in Greenland.
-The options on the table included on the one hand a status similar to the one of the Faroe Islands and on the other hand OCT status.
+The options on the table included on the one hand a status similar to that of the Faroe Islands and on the other hand OCT status.
 OCT status was a special arrangement, created under the Rome Treaty (Articles 131–136) in 1957 for overseas countries and territories of EC member states.
 In August 1981, the government of Greenland, the Naalakkersuisut, declared that it would opt for an OCT status.
 This guaranteed a “certain degree of economic integration into the common market” and most importantly “tariff-free access to the Common Market for export of fish and fish products”.
 Additionally, through the OCT status the territories and countries concerned could benefit from the special financial aids and loans granted through the European Development Fund and the European Investment Bank.
 Overall, in terms of capital and trade, the OCT status was thus considered more advantageous for Greenland than Faroe Status.